What happened to Drones? Where is the drone market heading?

 Where is the rising demand?
 Where do we expect to see growing and high demand?

-The drone services market size is relatively small currently, but we certainly see opportunities for future high demand in the commercial sector.
+Although the drone services market is relatively small currently, we certainly see opportunities for future high demand in the commercial sector.

 We hope to see you on the other side.